 Events and Resources

-Find out about upcoming bike events in Richmond and find resources that can make your cycling experience even better.
+Find out about upcoming bike events in Richmond and find resources that can make cycling experiences even better.

 Community Bike Events

 Island City, by Bike Tour

-In 2001, the City of Richmond and the Richmond Community Cycling Committee jointly staged the inaugural "Island City, by Bike" tour -- a free community event that offers guided cycling tours of some of the City's bike routes.
+In 2001, the City of Richmond and the Richmond Community Cycling Committee jointly staged the inaugural "Island City, by Bike" tour - a free community event that offers guided cycling tours of some of the City's bike routes.
 The annual event occurs each June during Bike Month.
 After a two year pause, the event is back and taking place on Sun, Jun 12, 2022 at Minoru Centre for Active Living.
 Registration required (Event ID #47824).
 If arriving by vehicle, park in the upper level of the parkade as there is a 3-hour time limit on parking elsewhere on site.
 We look forward to welcoming you back.

 Go by Bike Week

-Go by Bike Week (formerly Bike to Work Week is a regional initiative inaugurated in 2007.
-Now expanded to May and November, the event aims to reward existing cyclists and encourage new cyclists to try cycling to work and to continue cycling after the event.
+Go by Bike Week (formerly Bike to Work Week) is a regional initiative inaugurated in 2007.
+The event aims to reward existing cyclists and encourage new cyclists to try cycling to work and to continue cycling after the event.
 Participants are encouraged to log trips in order to be entered to win daily prizes.
 Register today at btww.ca.

-The Commuter Challenge is an annual competition held during Environment Week (1st week of June) between Canadian cities to see which one can cut its air pollution the most by using active and/or sustainable modes of transportation such as walking, jogging, cycling, in-line skating, teleworking and/or taking the bus or carpooling.
-Visit the national Commuter Challenge website to find out how you can participate locally and be counted.
+The Commuter Challenge is an annual competition held during Environment Week (first week of June) between Canadian cities to see which one can cut its air pollution the most by using active and/or sustainable modes of transportation such as walking, jogging, cycling, in-line skating, teleworking and/or taking the bus or carpooling.
+Visit the national Commuter Challenge website to find out how to participate locally and be counted.